marionpavaux/marionpavaux/README.md

 I am Marion and on this page you will find some research and programmation projects I made during my schooling.
 Don't hesitate to have a look around and I hope you can find it useful !

-(Content still needs to be added in most repositories)

 #### Programmation repositories :
 <ul>
   <li> Little RNN : Training AI architectures to study and control motor execution in paraplegic patients. (yet private but a restricted public version is available)</li>